thurdelima/react-node-gobarberApp/README.md

 </h2>

 <blockquote align="center">
-  App mobile for  scheduling shour haircut and update your personal informations.
+  App mobile for  scheduling your haircut and update your personal informations.
 System web for register  and notify hairdressers.
 </blockquote>

 <hr/>